 Pectoralis Major Repair to Alleviate Chest Muscle Pain

 Injuries to the pectoralis major muscle, the “pecs,” typically occur during heavy lifting activities that require contraction.
 A pectoral tear causes chest muscle pain located at the front of the upper arm at the pectoral muscle attachment site.
 A surgical pectoralis major repair is the recommended treatment option in most cases of a pectoral tear.
-Dr. Mark Getelman, orthopedic shoulder surgeon in the Van Nuys, Thousand Oaks and Los Angeles, California communities, specializes in surgical treatments involving the pectoralis major.
+Dr. Mark Getelman, orthopedic shoulder surgeon in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California communities, specializes in surgical treatments involving the pectoralis major.

 A fully functional pectoralis major is essential for maximum strength in athletes and other active individuals, as well as labor intensive workers.
 The muscle is very powerful and is responsible for important shoulder motions and works as an adductor and internal rotator of the arm.
 It also provides forward flexion and backward extension.
 The pectoral muscle originates from two points, the clavicle (collarbone) and the sternum (breastbone).
 These two points join together to form the pectoralis major tendon.